sigasi/sigasi_insights/content/tech/sharing_preferences.md

 If you distribute a customized version of Sigasi internally, you can also set default preferences by making following changes in the Sigasi ZIP file.

 1. Create a `plugin_customization.ini` file with the customized settings.
-E.g. following lines will hide linenumbers, use spaces for tabs and use uppercase VHDL keywords:
+E.g. following lines will hide line numbers, use spaces for tabs and use uppercase VHDL keywords:

         com.sigasi.hdt.vhdl.Vhdl/formatting.upperCaseKeywords=true
         org.eclipse.ui.editors/lineNumberRuler=false